EneVyctis/EneVyctis/README.md

 You can still test it by running the Nodejs server on local.

 ## [Weaponator](https://github.com/EneVyctis/Weaponator), a school project.
-Weaponator is a unfinished project (technically, finished for the school standards) of 25 hours (approx.) to learn php with symfony.
+Weaponator is an unfinished project (technically, finished for the school standards) of 25 hours (approx.) to learn php with symfony.